-The bottom hinge of the left hand oven door can be adjusted to alter the angle of the door (Fig. 8.3).
+The bottom hinge of either oven door can be adjusted to alter the angle of the door (Fig. 8.3).
 Loosen the bottom hinge fixing screws and use the notch and a flat bladed screwdriver to move the position of the hinge to set the hinge position (Fig. 8.4).